giovanni-iannaccone/eikon/README.md

 Type help to show the menu
 raccoon@ppm:./outputs/raccoon_cli.ppm$
 ```

+## 👀 Who can find this helpful ?
+Everybody who...
+- is willing to learn a new way to create art
+- has tried lots of libraries but couldn’t find one that’s easy to use
+- likes building things from scratch
+- is working on a big project like an image viewer or image editor

 ## 🔭 Learn
 Read <a href="/docs/">documentation</a> to learn more about raccoon implementation and how to properly use it in your C++ project.